The Quest To Uncover The “Gold Standard”

 Passion is what you’ll need to energize your audience with a sense of commitment and desire for what you do.

 Who doesn’t want to work with someone passionate about what they’re doing?

 It’s admirable and deserving of respect and approval.

 What do you enjoy about being a host?

 What is it that keeps you in this business?

 Be genuine when answering these questions, and sprinkle your answers in your ‘about us’ message.
 More on this later…

 If you have a professional background, mention that.

-If you’ve earned awards, accolades, or honorable mentions – tell people about it – they’ll validate your service claims.
+Tell people about it if you’ve earned awards, accolades, or honorable mentions – they’ll validate your service claims.

 If you’re new to the vacation rental industry, you’ll want to bring out past work experience that will bring value to your vacation rental guests today.